 The review highlights the difficulty in obtaining suitable utility estimates for use within rare disease submissions.
 In particular, whilst the NICE reference case requests that the EQ-5D instrument is used, the outcomes of the review reinforce that this instrument is often unsuitable for capturing the HRQoL implications of rare diseases.
 However, the evidence required to demonstrate the inappropriateness of using the EQ-5D to capture the HRQoL impact of a rare disease is extremely challenging for companies and a more flexible approach is required.

 NICE recommends data from elicitation studies (such as vignettes) are used when EQ-5D data are not available or unsuitable for the rare disease (12).
 These studies, which are often run specifically to inform a NICE submission, are expensive and time-consuming to conduct.
-For example, the development of robust vignettes requires extensive qualitative work (e.g. in-depth interviews and focus groups) and the vignettes must be validated by people with the rare disease – these people may be difficult to identify and recruit (45).
+For example, the development of robust vignettes requires extensive qualitative work (e.g. in-depth interviews and focus groups) and the vignettes must be validated by people with rare diseases – these people may be difficult to identify and recruit (45).
 The methods used within these elicitation studies are considered to be weak when used for non-rare diseases.
 Therefore, their widespread use and acceptance within rare diseases highlights this difficulty further.

 Whilst vignettes were generally viewed as an acceptable source of utility data, it is clear that these should be completed by people with the disease or caregivers (rather than clinicians) and be appropriately validated to ensure that the health states presented are generalisable to the specific rare disease.
 There were, however, multiple instances in which methodological limitations of the vignette studies were highlighted.
 In particular, NICE guidance indicates that, where possible, HRQoL should be measured directly by people with the disease.
 If people with the disease cannot complete the exercise, these measurements should be completed by direct caregivers rather than clinicians.
 Contrastingly, the ERGs and committees praised vignette studies that were either developed or validated by clinicians.